Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 At this point your eMMC has the following partition layout:

-* `/dev/mmcblk0p7` , aka `aboot` is used for the bootloader (LK/fastboot)
+Dragonboard 410c:
 * `/dev/mmcblk0p8` , aka `boot` is used for the boot image (kernel, device tree, initrd)
 * `/dev/mmcblk0p10` , aka `rootfs` is used for the root file system

+HiKey:
+* `/dev/mmcblk0p6` , aka `boot` is used for the boot image (kernel, device tree, initrd)
+* `/dev/mmcblk0p9` , aka `rootfs` is used for the root file system

 # Flashing build artifacts

-In the following description, replace `image` with the name of the image you built.
-For example: if you built `rpb-console-image` then `image` will be `rpb-console-image`.
+In the following description, replace `IMAGE` with the name of the image you built.
+For example: if you built `rpb-console-image` then `IMAGE` will be `rpb-console-image`.
+Same for `IMAGE`, replace with the name of your board.
+For example: if you built for `Dragonboard 410c` then `MACHINE` will be `dragonboard-410c`, if you built for `HiKey` then `MACHINE` will be `hikey`.

 At the end of any successful build you will end up with the following artifacts (amongst others)
-* `image-dragonboard-410c.ext4.gz` and
+* `IMAGE-MACHINE.ext4.gz` and
-* `boot-dragonboard-410c.img`
+* `boot-MACHINE.img`

-These will be found in your `tmp-eglibc/deploy/images/dragonboard-410c` directory.
+These will be found in your `tmp-eglibc/deploy/images/MACHINE` directory.

-To install these to your DragonBoard's eMMC from your development host:
+To install these to your board's eMMC from your development host:

-    # gzip -d < image-dragonboard-410c.ext4.gz > image-dragonboard-410c.ext4
+    # gunzip IMAGE-MACHINE.ext4.gz
+    # fastboot flash boot boot-MACHINE.img

+In the case of Dragonboard 410c:

-    # fastboot flash rootfs image-dragonboard-410c.ext4
+    # fastboot flash rootfs IMAGE-MACHINE.ext4

+In the case of HiKey:

+    # ext2simg -v IMAGE-MACHINE.ext4 IMAGE-MACHINE.img
-    # fastboot flash boot boot-dragonboard-410c.img
+    # fastboot flash rootfs IMAGE-MACHINE.img

 # Proprietary firmware blob

 When running the `setup-environment` script, you were asked to read/accept the Qualcomm EULA.
 The EULA is required to access the proprietary firmware, such as the GPU firmware , WLAN, ...